Board of Directors

 Email Director Galleano

-A pillar in the water quality community and in Riverside County, S.R.
-“Al” Lopez joined Western’s Board of Directors in January 2001.
-He represents Division 5, which includes the City of Corona, Home Gardens, El Cerrito, and a portion of Temescal Canyon.
+A business owner and a community advocate with an expertise working as a professional in the field of water management and consulting, Fauzia Rizvi joined Western’s Board of Directors in December 2020.
+She represents Division 5, which includes the City of Corona, Home Gardens, El Cerrito, and a portion of Temescal Canyon.

-Director Lopez’s current term on the Western Board of Directors expires in December 2020.
+Her current term on the Western Board of Directors expires in December 2024.